MaastrichtU-IDS/d2s-project-template/README.md

 - Those workflows use Data2Services modules, see the [data2services-pipeline](https://github.com/MaastrichtU-IDS/data2services-pipeline) project.
 - It is recommended to build the Docker images before running workflows, as the `docker pull` might crash when done through `cwl-runner`.

+- Following documentation focuses on Linux & MacOS, as no workflow engine supports Windows.
+- Windows documentation to run the docker containers can be found [here](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-on-Windows).

 ---